ankane/searchkick/README.md

 ---

 Does your startup use Searchkick?
-Want a free hour of advising?
-Fill out [this application](https://goo.gl/forms/Or1HQTRb2rgQCNtd2).
-I’ll reach out to a few companies.
+Want free advising?
+Fill out [this application](https://goo.gl/forms/Or1HQTRb2rgQCNtd2)

 ---